VonHeikemen/devlog/content/tools/zsh-global-aliases.md

 unalias | less
 ```

-To minimize the risk of confusion it is adviced that your global alias is in all caps, that is to make it standout from the rest of the command.
+To minimize the risk of confusion it is advised that your global alias is in all caps, that is to make it standout from the rest of the command.

 By now you probably think this is stupid and a very bad idea but there is hope.